linusghanadan/linusghanadan/README.md

 Python | [Repository](https://github.com/linusghanadan/chesapeake-bay-nutrient-pollution-python) | [Blog](https://linusghanadan.github.io/blog/2024-8-20-post/chesapeake-bay-python.html)

-For self-guided final project in his statistics course, Linus conducted a time series analysis of nitrogen and phosphorus concentrations in Chesapeake Bay tidal regions, studying data from over 43,000 readings taken between 2010 and 2019.

-Since 2010 marked the beginning of TMDL regulation applying to the Chesapeake Bay under the Clean Water Act, Linus was curious about what he could learn regarding the effectiveness of the TMDL regulation by looking at seasonal and non-seasonal trends in the data.

-Attempting to answer his question, Linus built STL decomposition models, which involved tuning season length based on autocorrelation of time lags.
-Based on selected season length, STL models use MLR to separate variation in the data into three distinct components: Seasonality, Trend (intra-seasonal variation), and Residual/Randomness (inter-seasonal variation).
-Using his STL models, Linus visualized these three model components, allowing him to identify early 2014 as a localized event with a spike in nitrogen that the model attributed to the Residual/Randomness component.

-Moreover, from running regressions with the resulting model parameters, Linus came to the conclusion that the overall non-seasonal trend from 2010 to 2019 was slightly negative for both pollutants.
-He also found that phosphorus had very distinct seasonality, with seasonality explaining 87% of the variation in concentrations.
-For nitrogen, seasonality explained 73% of variation.
+For self-guided final project in statistics course, conducted a time series analysis of nitrogen and phosphorus concentrations in Chesapeake Bay tidal regions, studying data from over 43,000 readings taken between 2010 and 2019.
+Attempting to answer a proposed question on the impact of TMDL regulation, built STL decomposition models, which involved tuning season length based on autocorrelation of time lags.
+From running regressions with the resulting model parameters, came to the conclusion that the overall non-seasonal trend from 2010 to 2019 was slightly negative for both pollutants.
+Also found that phosphorus had very distinct seasonality, with seasonality explaining 87% of the variation in concentrations, compared to 73% for nitrogen.

 ## Data Visualization Final Project